×

 We asked foreigners in Jamaica what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Most rental properties in Jamaica will come with kitchen and laundry appliances such as a refrigerator, oven, stove top, microwave, washing machine, and dryer.
 In addition, some rentals might also have items like air conditioners, ceiling fans, and televisions.
-Depending on the property, extra items such as furniture, dishware, and linens may also be provided," wrote one expat who made the move to Jamaica.
+Depending on the property, extra items such as furniture, dishware, and linens may also be provided," said one person in Jamaica.

 Additional Information about Searching for a Home in Jamaica: